lukasfischer1998/portfolio_site/README.md

-# portfolio_site
-My own Portfolio Site in the making
+# My own portfolio Site

+Welcome to my portfolio website!
+This website is built using HTML, CSS, JavaScript, and Bootstrap.
+It serves as a platform to showcase my skills, projects, and experiences in a visually appealing and interactive manner.

+Im working on getting it online as soon as possible.

+Greeting Lukas.